Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 I am lucky enough to have a pretty capable PC which can run many of the open source models available on platforms such as [Hugging Face](https://huggingface.co/) and I figured "If I can get it working on a small, local model then a large, remote model should have no problem".
 It also has the advantage of being free, other than the power.

-I did briefly experiment with [Ollama](https://ollama.com/) along with [OpenWebUI](https://openwebui.com/) for local model hosting and configuration, but I really preferred the experience of using [LM Studio](https://lmstudio.ai/) so settled on this as my platform.
-It has a really intuitive interface which makes discovering, installing and experimenting with models a breeze.
+I did briefly experiment with [Ollama](https://ollama.com/) along with [OpenWebUI](https://openwebui.com/) for local model hosting and configuration, but I ultimately preferred the experience of using [LM Studio](https://lmstudio.ai/) so settled on this as my platform.
+It has a simple setup process and an intuitive interface which makes discovering, installing and experimenting with models a breeze.

 For the upcoming experiments I needed models which supported vision, reasoning and tool use.